 Written with a professor’s flair and an industry whistleblowers cry, Solow presents the new rules for investing in our challenging times.
 In BUY AND HOLD IS STILL DEAD (AGAIN) Ken warns:

 - There are two unbreakable rules for managing portfolio risk: You should diversify and you should seek undervalued assets

 - Tactical asset allocation marries the best of diversification and valuation, but to take advantage of the strategy you must make forecasts about the investment markets in order to generate excess returns.

 - Beating the consensus by making better forecasts is possible, as long as investors do the hard work of learning about market valuation, market cycles and technical analysis

 - Tactical investors should use both qualitative and quantitative methods in making decisions about portfolio construction

-BUY AND HOLD IS DEAD (AGAIN) is a provocative and thoughtful critique of the current state of the money management industry.
+BUY AND HOLD IS STILL DEAD (AGAIN) is a provocative and thoughtful critique of the current state of the money management industry.
 If properly implemented, the tactical investment strategy Solow outlines is a far lower risk strategy than traditional approaches when markets are expensive.
 “The difference between tactical investors and buy and hold investors is that the buy and hold crowd doesn’t realize it is making a forecast and the forecast they are making is almost certain to be wrong in bear markets,” he says.
-Built on solid research, yet geared toward the average knowledgeable investor, BUY AND HOLD IS DEAD (AGAIN) is an invaluable investment guide for our financially challenging times.
+Built on solid research, yet geared toward the average knowledgeable investor, BUY AND HOLD IS STILL DEAD (AGAIN) is an invaluable investment guide for our financially challenging times.